 The applicant should preserve the rejection notice, appointment records, submitted documents, address evidence, insurance policy, payment receipts and entry-exit records before taking the next step.

 Repeating the same category immediately without reading the decision is risky.
-The same weakness can produce the same result, and the second rejection may make future strategy harder.
+The same weakness can produce the same result, and a second refusal may make future strategy harder.

-Unrealistic address evidence, insurance dates that do not match the requested period, bank records that do not support the stated purpose of stay, and unexplained prior violations should be treated as serious warning signs.
+Unrealistic address evidence, insurance dates that do not match the requested period, bank records that do not support the stated purpose of stay, unexplained prior violations and missing service-date evidence are serious warning signs.

 Primary official sources: Presidency of Migration Management, Turkish Legislation Portal.